thinkmnm/mnguyenmason/content/_index.md

       filters:
         folders:
           - papers/research        # path under content/
-        featured_only: false        # OPTIONAL: only show items you mark featured: true
-                           # show only 3 (set 0 to show all)
+        featured_only: true        # OPTIONAL: only show items you mark featured: true count:3                   # show only 3 (set 0 to show all)
     design:
       view: citation               # or article-grid, card, etc.
       columns: 1